Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/getting-notified-in-javascript-when-a-media-query-changes.md

   - javascript
 ---

-Media queries are awesome and well used in modern web development.
+Media queries are fantastic and well used in modern web development.
-But how can one notify JavaScript if a certain media query is met.
+But how can one notify JavaScript if a particular media query is met.

-There is a window listener called: `matchMedia`, and it does exactly this!
+There is a window listener called: `matchMedia`, which does precisely this!

 This is what we will be making today: